Ready-to-Drink Shakes

 • It travels.
 Shelf-stable, throws into a gym bag or a checked airline bag without issue.

-• It is a one-handed breakfast when I am running late.
+• It is a one-handed breakfast on a rushed morning.

-What Made Me Put It Down Some Mornings
+What Makes Buyers Put It Down Some Mornings

-• The aftertaste of sucralose when I am drinking it slowly.
+• The aftertaste of sucralose when sipping it slowly.
 Fast chug, no problem.
-Sipping over an hour at my desk, I notice it.
+Nursed over an hour at a desk, it is noticeable.

 • Carrageenan is on the label.
-The food-grade form is FDA-safe, but I get mild GI sensitivity to it on the high-cup days and the data is mixed.
-I treat it as an "every other day" ingredient.
+The food-grade form is FDA-safe, but some drinkers report mild GI sensitivity to it and the data is mixed, so they treat it as an "every other day" ingredient.

 • It is not brewed coffee.
-On a weekend, I want a real cup.
-This does not scratch that itch.
+For a real weekend cup, this does not scratch that itch.

-• Cannot recommend to vegan friends or anyone fully avoiding artificial sweeteners.
+• Not for vegans or anyone fully avoiding artificial sweeteners.
 The milk protein concentrate plus the sucralose are dealbreakers for those audiences.

 What Is Actually in the Bottle (Ingredient Research)